Shashankm886/url-shortener/README.md

 ### **Phase 3: MongoDB Integration & Usage Tracking**
 #### **Goal:**
-Persist data in MongoDB and track how many times each short URL is accessed.
+Persist data in MongoDB and track how many times each short URL is accessed.(Till Phase 2, we were using storing the URLs in-memory, so they were lost after the application shut down.)

 #### **Implementation Details:**
 1. **MongoDB as Primary Storage:**